Orient Express (Accor)

 The Orient Express is a private luxury train service and luxury hospitality company operated by Accor.
-It will carry passengers between Paris and Istanbul, like the original Orient Express, beginning in late 2026.
+It will carry passengers between Paris and Istanbul, as a revival of the original Orient Express, beginning in 2027.
 Orient Express La Dolce Vita began offering journeys around Italy in April 2025.

 Trains

 The Orient Express

 In 2017, Accor purchased a 50% stake in the Orient Express brand from SNCF for the right to use the name.
 In 2018, Accor began renovation work on 17 CIWL carriages from the defunct Nostalgie Istanbul Orient Express, which date back to the 1920s and 1930s, to create a modern Orient Express.

 Two services will be operated, the Central Europe route (France, Germany, Austria, Hungary and Czechia) and the original route (France, Germany, Austria, Hungary, Romania, Bulgaria and Turkey).
-The first service will begin in late 2026.
+The first service will begin in 2027.

 Orient Express La Dolce Vita

 A total of six Orient Express La Dolce Vita trains, each accommodating 62 guests, were constructed in Brindisi, Italy.
 The interiors are inspired by 1960s Italian design.
 The trains will offer overnight journeys around Italy, with itineraries including Rome, Venice and Portofino.
 Its inaugural journey embarked on 4 April 2025.
 Private journeys for up to 62 people can also be reserved, including for weddings and corporate events, with the option to choose custom decor, menus, and itineraries.

+In 2026, a service from Rome to Istanbul and Istanbul to Rome was launched.
+The Rome to Istanbul service travels from Rome, through Venice, Budapest, Brașov, and Sinaia to Istanbul.
+The Istanbul to Rome service travels from Istanbul, through Plovdiv, Sofia, Timișoara, Vienna, and Venice, to Rome.